viplab-fudan/FJNDF-Pytorch/README.md

 ## 🚩 Updates/Changelog

-💥 **Oct, 2025**: Open-sourced the FJNDF-Pytorch benchmark and integrated our lightweight pre-filter network from our submission to ISCAS 2026.
+💥 **Oct, 2025**: Open-sourced the FJNDF-Pytorch benchmark and integrated our lightweight pre-filter network, related paper is available at https://arxiv.org/abs/2510.10648.

 ---